-Avoid Short-circuits in Cell Connections
+Avoid Short Circuits in Cell Connections

-When you are testing a battery or other energy-storage device, you must avoid short circuits across the cell terminals.
-Always be very careful when designing your experiment: make sure you cannot short-circuit the cell under all conditions.
-Don't forget the possibility of short-circuits when you are connecting or disconnecting the device.
+When you are testing a battery or other energy storage device, you must avoid short circuits across the cell terminals.
+Short circuits are likely to destroy the device under test and can create dangerous conditions.

-Warning: Short-circuits across an electrochemical cell can create hazardous conditions, including fire, explosion, and chemical discharge.
-They may destroy the device under test and can create dangerous conditions.
+Warning Short circuits across an electrochemical cell can create hazardous conditions, including fire, explosion and chemical discharge.